RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 So in MTH 225:

 * *There are no points on your work* except for WeBWorK and the final exam.
+(Daily Prep is recorded 0 or 1 but that's not a point, that's a label.)
 * What you get instead of points is a *simple mark* that summarizes your current progress on the work, and *detailed verbal feedback* on what went well and what needs attention.
 * *There is also no partial credit* awarded on your work, because there's no points.
+(Some WeBWorK questions may receive partial credit if they are multi-part.)
 * What you get instead of partial credit is *the ability to revise and resubmit almost any piece of work*, several times over if needed, using the feedback at each stage to improve and grow.

 This is not as weird as it sounds. **It's actually the way all human learning works, and the way most professionals are evaluated in their work**.
 It only seems strange because it's not how school is typically done.
 But school and the real world are, well, not necessarily aligned.
 We will take the "real world" approach.